ars1mm/ars1mm/README.md

 # Hello there, I'm Arsim Ajvazi.

-## I'm a student in Computer Science and Engineering.
+ I'm a student in Computer Science and Engineering.
 My goals are to enhance my skills in Fullstack Web Development,Software Development, Data Science and Algorithms, Machine Learning and AI.
-## Feel free to email me 😄 arsimajvazi420@gmail.com
+### Email me: arsimajvazi420@gmail.com

 Currently Working on: